chrisburnell/chrisburnell.com/src/posts/articles/2023-05-05-not-without-sacrifice.md

     </div>
 </figure>

-However, when we compare our efforts in *DX* to efforts in User Experience (*UX*), it is important to remember that resources are not infinite.
+However, when we compare our efforts in *DX* to efforts in User Experience (*UX*), it is important to remember that **resources are not infinite**.
 We can only expect to complete a day’s work in *nothing less* than a day.
 A decade ago, when the capabilities of the web were fewer and we didn’t have such a wide array of tools to aid in our work, we had more time to focus on the user’s experience.
 Assuming, of course, you hadn’t spent the entire week debugging a dropdown in Internet Explorer.

 As [new web features](/feature-watch/) bubble to the surface (growing now to a *rolling boil!*) the responsibility for learning and implementing new and/or complex has shifted to the front end developer.
 As a result, the time we once dedicated to ensuring the best experience for all users has been consumed by more developer-centric tasks.
 Unfortunately, this has left experiences for users who are not browsing under optimal conditions neglected.